For the protection of people and the environment

 Companies are obliged to adopt a policy statement.
 As part of their due diligence, they must also introduce systematic risk management, conduct risk analyses and embed all risks and preventive measures, document them and make them publicly accessible (for example in the CSR report).
 In addition, companies must establish a complaints procedure.

 If the law is violated, companies must expect sanctions and damage to their reputations.
-Depending on the severity of the offense, fines of EUR 100,000, EUR 500,000 or even EUR 800,000 are imposed (source: Federal Law Gazette, as of July 22, 2021).
+Depending on the severity of the offense, fines of EUR 100,000, EUR 500,000 or even EUR 800,000 could be imposed (source: Federal Law Gazette, as of July 22, 2021).
 In certain cases, companies that generate a turnover of more than EUR 400 million in a year must expect a fine of up to 2% of their average annual turnover.
 In addition, exclusion from public procurement for a period of up to three years is also possible.

 Companies are obligated to ensure transparency in their entire supply chain in the future.
 They must guarantee that their own business unit, as well as all suppliers and upstream suppliers, comply with social and ecological standards in order to avoid sanctions and damage to their reputations.